Wilhelm Topps Minde

-Wilhelm Topps Minde, formerly Den Langeske Stiftelse is a small Neoclassical residential building situated at the corner of Skolegade (No. 11) and Weysegangen, opposite the apse of Roskilde Cathedral, in Roskilde, Denmark.
+Wilhelm Topps Minde, formerly Den Langeske Stiftelse is a small neoclassical residential building situated at the corner of Skolegade (No. 11) and Weysegangen, opposite the apse of Roskilde Cathedral, in Roskilde, Denmark.
 It was listed in the Danish registry of protected buildings and places in 1980.

 History

 Den Langeske Stiftelse

 The building was constructed in 1718 as Den Langerske Stiftelse with two dwellings for indigent relatives of the local merchant Hans Rasmussen Lange (1670–1750) and his wife Anna Margrethe von Essen.
 Lange ran his trading business from his home on Bryggergården at Algade 15.
 From 1711–1714, he served as councilman in Roskilde.
 From 1718–1719, he served as Consumpstionsforpagter and kongelig stempelpapirsforvalter in Roskilde.
 In 1713, Lange was also mentioned as the owner of a property in the street Bondetinget.

 Lange's eldest son, Rasmus Hansen Lange (1699–1738) settled in Frederikssund in 1719.
-He was active as a merchant as well as a dyer and also started a ferry service to Hornsherred.
+He was active as a merchant as well as a dyer and started a ferry service to Hornsherred.
 He died in 1738, 12 years before his father.
 His son, Hans Rasmussen Lange (1728–1798), who continued his father's dyeing business, managed Den Langeske Stiftelse from 1756–1798.
-From 1767 to 1772, he was the owner of Sandviggaard vat Hillerød.
+From 1767 to 1772, he was the owner of Sandviggaard at Hillerød.
 His business activities in Frederikssund were continued by his son Jørgen Hansen Lange.
 Another son was the prominent Copenhagen-based lawyer Rasmus Hansen Lange.
 The last manager of Den Langeske Stiftelse was Hans Rasmus Lange (1837–1897).
-He continued the family's trading business in Frederikssund and was also a member of Frederikssund Town Council.
+He continued the family's trading business in Frederikssund and was a member of the Frederikssund Town Council.